Child in custody after wild, stolen school bus joy ride; See images, video

 BATON ROUGE - An 11-year-old juvenile was taken into custody Sunday after police said the kid stole a school bus and took officers on a pursuit from Scotlandville to Central.

 Police started pursuing the stolen school bus before 11 Sunday morning.
-Authorities say the bus was stolen near Progress Head Start.
+Authorities say the bus was stolen from the 300 block of Elmer St.

+According to police, the bus belonged to a private owner who subcontracted the vehicle with Progress Head Start.

 By 11:30, the bus had crashed and officers had surrounded the bus and taken the juvenile driver into custody.
 The bus stopped on Greenwell Springs Road in Central where it hit a gas line, and a tree.